ARM-software/AVH/DoxyGen/overview/src/benefits.md

  - Compare speed of different implementations of an algorithm (A/B test).
  - Optimize resources (i.e. RTOS memory buffers for stream processing) towards application requirements.

-## Continuous Testing {#CI}
+## Continuous Testing {#CI_Benefits}

 Applying continuous integration work flows for embedded applications can be complicated by the specifics of development environments and the need of executing the program on target hardware.
 Development teams are often reluctant to spend initial effort setting up the continuous integration (CI) workflow even though the long-term benefits are undisputed as shown on the figure below.

 ![Comparison of test efforts in CI and no CI workflows](./images/effort_comparison.png)

-**AVH FVP** simplifies the setup and use of CI workflows in embedded projects.
-The integration in tools such as Keil MDK and GitHub Actions simplifies setup of CI workflows.
+[AVH FVP Infrastructure](../../infrastructure/html/index.html) with integration in tools such as Keil MDK and GitHub Actions simplifies setup of CI workflows.

 For unit and integration tests virtual targets offer additional advantages over hardware, including:
  - **Speed** - no overhead for flashing the application on physical hardware.
 This saves time on small and fast unit tests.